RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 Related features have already been grouped together, and dependencies between sets of features illustrated with arrows.

-In a **monolithic architecture**, all features would be implemented in a single codebase, with no visible modularization of the code.
+In **monolithic** architectures, all features are implemented in a single codebase, with no visible modularization of the code.
 Objects reference each other in complex and intricate ways, making the code hard to read, understand and maintain:

 [![Monolithic architecture]({{ site.baseurl }}/public/resources/road-to-microservices/monolith.svg)]({{ site.baseurl }}/public/resources/road-to-microservices/monolith.svg)

 Teams usually end up in this tough spot because of features piling up without a clear architectural strategy.
-Indeed, this situation is far less likely if the architecture diagram pictured is already drawn and shared with the team!
+Indeed, this situation is far less likely if the architecture diagram pictured above is already drawn and shared with the team!

-In this case, we will hopefully end up with modules or packages following the functional boundaries, with few dependencies (imports and method calls) between them.
+In this case, we can hope for modules or packages following the functional boundaries, with few dependencies (imports and method calls) between them.
 Some people call this a **modular monolith**:

 [![Modular monolith]({{ site.baseurl }}/public/resources/road-to-microservices/modular-monolith.svg)]({{ site.baseurl }}/public/resources/road-to-microservices/modular-monolith.svg)